-Glutamine, the most predominant amino acid in the blood, the skeletal muscle, and the free amino acid pool is Gutamine, the most predominant amino acid in the blood, the skeletal muscle, and the free amino acid pool is a key nutrient for the intestine, where 30% total glutamine is used.
-[2, 3] Tight junctions are dynamic structures comprising of various proteins that seal adjacent epithelial cells to produce a physical barrier between epithelial and endothelial cells.
-[3, 4] They are critical in modulating the transport of luminal molecules into mucosal cells by adjusting their tightness in response to various physiological stimuli and signal pathways.
-[3, 4] In various intestinal pathologies including inflammatory bowel disease (IBD) and celiac disease, maintenance of intestinal permeability by tight junction proteins has been proven to be essential for effective treatment.
-[3] Evidence from studies shows that glutamine supplementation was immensely helpful in individuals with an immaired wit nermeability by abal supcing the expression of fidth ingring. on impaired gut permeability by enhancing the expression of tight junction proteins.
-It is well established that glutamine modulates the expression of tight junction proteins, in addition to its effect in suppressing NF-kB pathway activation, inhibiting STAT activation and expression of inflammatory cytokines such as IL-6 and IL-8 in intestinal tissues.
+Glutamine, the most predominant amino acid in the blood, the skeletal muscle, and the free amino acid pool is sultamine, the most predominant amino acid in the blood, the skeletal muscle, and the free amino acid pool is a key nutrient for the intestine, where 30% total glutamine is used.
+[2, 3] Tight junctions are dynamic structures comprising of various proteins that seal adjacent epithelial cells to produce a physical barrier between epithelial and endothelial cells, [3, 4] They are critical in modulating the transport of luminal notecules into mucosal cells by adjusting their tightness in response to various physiological stimuli and signal pathways.
+[3, 4] In various intestinal pathologies including inflammatory bowel disease (IBD) and celiac disease, maintenance of intestinal permeability by tight junction proteins has been proven to be essential for effect treatment.
+[3] Evidence from studies shows that glutamine supplementation was immensely helpful in individuals with a immaired quit nermeability by enhancing the expression of tight inuction proteins It is well exhibited that an impaired gut permeability by enhancing the expression of tight junction proteins.
+It is well established that glutamine modulates the expression of tight junction proteins, in addition to its effect in suppression RF-kB pathway activation, inhibiting STAT activation and expression of rinflammatory cytokines such as IL-6 and IL-8 in intestinal tissues.
 [3] In a systematic review, glutamine-enriched diets were shown to significantly improve immunologic aspects in trauma patients and to alleviate mucositis in post-chemotherapy patients.
 [5, 6]